Key takeaways

 Increase your income

 After you’ve increased your income, make sure to update your Discover account with your new gross annual earnings.
-If you’re logging into Discover through a web browser, select “Profile,” “Edit Account Profile” and “Edit Income and Housing Info.”
-If you’re using the Discover app, select “More,” “Profile” and “Income and Housing Information.”
+If you’re using the Discover app, select “More” from the toolbar at the bottom of the screen.
+Then, select “Profile” and then “Income and Housing Information.”

-Once your income information is updated, you might be ready to request another credit line increase—or Discover might increase your credit limit automatically.
+Once your income information is updated, you might be ready to request another credit line increase — or Discover might increase your credit limit automatically.

 Apply for a credit card from a different issuer

 Credit card issuers have different methods of setting credit card limits, and you might be able to get the credit you need by applying for a credit card that isn’t issued by Discover.
 If you already have a credit card issued by another major lender, that issuer may also be more likely to grant your next credit limit increase request.
-Responsibly using a credit card for fair or average credit will also help your credit score and make it more likely you’ll be approved for an increase over time.